intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 # What is Next?

-This is a directly way to run BigDL program on Yarn, we also provide a tutorial for users who want to run the BigDL program on Yarn with spark-submit.
+This is a direct way to run the BigDL program on Yarn, and we also provide a tutorial for users who want to run the BigDL program on Yarn with `spark-submit`.